April 24, 2014

 Are These the Best Designs of the Year?

-London's Design Museum has announced the seven winners of its annual awards program.
+London’s Design Museum has announced the seven winners of its annual Designs of the Year awards.

 Every spring, the Design Museum in London names its favorite object or design project of the last 12 months.
 It’s a daunting task, but something you might expect from an institution so definitively named.
 The museum just revealed the seven winners of its Designs of the Year awards program, all of which will be vying for the overall prize come June.
 (They will all be displayed, along with previously shortlisted projects, in an exhibition coinciding with the announcement.)

 Each of the winners is pegged to a different category—architecture, digital, fashion, furniture, graphic, product, transport—and they form an eclectic bunch indeed.
 It’s not entirely clearly how the top score will be settled, but members of the jury will certainly have their hands full choosing between, say, a sleek, eco-friendly car and a comparatively dinky key-less piano.
 Or determining the superior merits of a curvy Zaha Hadid building over an app that works to reduce blindness worldwide.
 “Someday the other museums will be showing this stuff,” the jury assures us.
 Everyone’s a winner, see?

 More from Metropolis

 The parametric building breaks away from the grey Soviet architectural influences that characterize Baku’s city center.
 Its steep slopes and voluptuous undulations ostensibly point to a future flowing towards prosperity—one without right angles apparenty.